www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Correct project registration for net.splitcells.network.hub and net.splitcells.network.
     * [ ] Execute the test with a reset script.
 # Tasks.
+* [ ] Synchronize repos with Codeberg via one command. `repos.synchronize` should be the best, but a project command would be enough.
 * [ ] Move gel.ext into gel.core, in order to simplify the projects.
 * [ ] Test and thereby enforce validity of all links via SystemCellTest.
 * [ ] Use https://github.com/CodeIntelligenceTesting/jazzer to test website server.